lemurproject/Lucindri/README.md

 indexName=[Name of the index]

 #field options
-#If index.fulltext is set to true, a field with all document text is created
+#If index.fulltext is set to true, a field with all document text is created.
+This is recommended.
+#fulltext is the default field for queries if it is indexed
-indexFullText=[true | false]
+indexFullText=[true (recommended) | false]
 fieldNames=[Comma separated list of field names to be stored (e.g. title, url, body)]

 #analyzer options